MicrosoftDocs/azure-devops-docs/docs/repos/git/create-branch.md

 ---
-title: Create a new Git branch from the web | VSTS & TFS
+title: Create a new Git branch from the web
+titleSuffix: Azure Repos
-description: Use the branches page to create a new Git branch in VSTS or TFS ms.assetid: 13783230-7762-4fd0-b392-5187c7f9fe1e ms.prod: devops ms.technology: devops-code-git
+description: Use the branches page to create a new Git branch in Azure DevOps Services or TFS ms.assetid: 13783230-7762-4fd0-b392-5187c7f9fe1e ms.prod: devops ms.technology: devops-code-git